btbd/madlibs/README.md

 A visual demo for CloudEvents that creates mad libs.

+This was used as a interopability demo fajsdlfjasldf

 ## Usage

 To build the server, do `make`.
 Then run `madlibs`.